babak2/SearchTerm/README.md

 - Compile the program: Use the modified Makefile to compile the program on your Windows system.
 Open a terminal or command prompt, navigate to the program's directory, and run the appropriate make command (e.g., make or make all).
 This will compile the program using the Windows development environment.

 -  Resolve platform-specific issues: Test the program on Windows and address any platform-specific issues that may arise.
-Debug any errors or inconsisteencies that are specific to the Windows environment.
+Debug any errors or inconsistencies that are specific to the Windows environment.
 This may involve adjusting code, modifying library dependencies, or addressing compatibility issues.

 - Run the program: Once the program is successfully compiled, you should be able to run it on Windows.
 Execute the program from the command prompt or terminal, providing any necessary command-line arguments or inputs as required.

-## Assumptions

-- Only .txt files can be used as input files, but the program behaves properly when the wrong file type (or empty file, or file with only one line, ...) is used as input.

 ## License

-Ths SearchTerm program is licensed under the GNU GENERAL PUBLIC LICENSE.
+The SearchTerm program is licensed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE for more information.

 ## Author